 The institute also manages Le Royal, a delightful boutique hotel where students from the institute gain first-hand experience.

-Le Royal has a cosy ambience of a grand family mansion.
-Rooms are decorated in red or blue themes and ornamented with wall hangings and trinkets.
+Le Royal has a cosy ambience of a grand family mansion, with rooms decorated in red or blue themes and ornamented wall hangings and trinkets.

-At Le Royal’s restaurant, I take a seat at the long dining table in the centre of the room and feast on foie gras, boeuf bourguignon and pain perdu, the local version of French toast.
+At Le Royal’s restaurant, take a seat at the long dining table in the centre of the room and feast on foie gras, boeuf bourguignon and pain perdu, the local version of French toast.

 Another delightful dining experience is at the institute’s Saisons Teaching Restaurant, where a three-course menu is prepared and served by students at the institute, which occupies a handsome 19th-century chateau.

 Saisons is a popular local haunt and the room is buzzing with well-dressed locals lingering over a long lunch.

-I discover more treats at Halles de Lyon – Paul Bocuse.
-The contemporary market named after Bocuse is filled with stalls selling sausages, oysters, chocolate and cheese.
+You’ll soon see why – the market is filled with stalls selling sausages, oysters, chocolate and cheese.